lsyncd/lsyncd/docs/appendices/devdocs/index.md

 end)()
 ```

 In plain interpretation this creates a global variable called "MyClass".
 It defines an unnamed function with internal variables and subfunctions.
 This functions returns a table of all functions that should be visible from the outside.
-Then the unnamed function is immediately called on the global definition of "MyClass" and the public interface table stored in "MyClass". {{{MyClass.new()}}} is then used to create objects of this class.
+Then the unnamed function is immediately called on the global definition of "MyClass" and the public interface table stored in "MyClass". `MyClass.new()` is then used to create objects of this class.
 Or if it is a "Singelton", it has no new function, but other functions, that would be considered "static" in an object oriented language.

 Lua has developed a culture for personal adaption - "power patches".
 To not throw a stick into any package maintainer Lsyncd uses standard from the stock Lua (5.1).

 One note about the style of sync{} configs.
 As you can see in Layer 4 configuration the configuration is selected by merely adding the configuration table as parameter.
 In the implementation it does nothing else than to take any value with a number as key and which has a table as value and copy all of its key/value entries that are not there already.
 This even works recursively if that config again imports another config.

 Why Lua and not ...?
 --------------------